LemmeJack/MFOppai-Sorter/README.md

+# charasort-bluearchive
+A web based character sorter for Milk Factory Based on [charasort](https://github.com/execfera/charasort) by execfera.

 # charasort
 A web based character sorter.
 Allows users to run through a manual merge sort of their favorite characters from a set.